Three steps to take care of your dog's ears without steroids

 2. Stop attaching the leash to the collar

-4. Get front clip harness (the one where the leash attaches on your dog’s chest, not the back)
+4. Get a front-clip harness (the one where the leash attaches to your dog’s chest, not the back)

-Most people mistakenly believe that if the ears are full of wax or discharge, and they are flushed, they will stay clean.
-Unfortunately, It only takes a few days to realize that the ears get dirty again very fast.
+Most people mistakenly believe that if the ears are full of wax or discharge and they are flushed, they will stay clean.
+Unfortunately, It only takes a few days to realize ears get dirty again very fast.
 In fact, the harder you clean, the worse the problem gets.

 Ear cleaning has only a limited use when you need to clear the wax and debris at the beginning of the treatment.

 Excessive ear cleaning makes the inflammation worse and therefore is pointless.
-It can be compared to washing your car to try to fix and oil leaking engine.
+It can be compared to washing your car to try to fix an oil leak in the engine.

 Over time the inflamed ear canal becomes very narrow, sorer and your dog is more likely to end up in a vicious circle of steroids and antibiotics.

-Many people are surprised when I suggest not to clean ears frequently.
-I usually suggest that if your dog appears comfortable, a little bit of blackish or reddish wax is not a big problem.
-Just let it be unless it appears to plug the ear canal, and your vet can tell you if it does.
+Many people are surprised when I suggest not cleaning ears frequently.
+I usually say that if your dog appears comfortable, a little bit of blackish or reddish wax is not a big problem.
+Just let it be unless it appears to plug the ear canal and your vet can tell you if it does.

-Some breeds are predisposed to ear wax and if your dog is one of them see if the wax amount doesn’t decrease after you are finished with a cleanse, giving healthy supplements and adjusting the diet
+Some breeds are predisposed to ear wax and if your dog is one of them see if the wax amount decreases after you are finished with a cleanse, giving healthy supplements and adjusting their diet.

-If the wax is still present, you just have to accept the fact that your dog has a propensity to wax ears.
+If the wax is still present, you just have to accept the fact that your dog has a propensity for waxy ears.
 In such cases, doing less is more when it comes to cleaning.

 Here is what you can do:

-1. Have your dog’s ears examined cleaned professionally at a veterinary clinic
+1. Have your dog’s ears examined and cleaned professionally at a veterinary clinic

 2. Start implementing this ear program